vvvv/betadocs/Devvvveloping/Plugins/Daily Helpers/Namespaces.md

 ![Add a namespace&#39;s reference](~/img/add_reference.png "Add a namespace&#39;s reference")

-* Open vvvv's ProjectExplorer by pressing ctrl+J and then navigate to your appropiate dynamic plugin within the shown list.
+* Open vvvv's ProjectExplorer by pressing <kbd>Ctrl+J</kbd> and then navigate to your appropiate dynamic plugin within the shown list.
 The missing namespace which causes the error should also miss in the list entry 'References'.
 * Click right and add the reference as shown in the screenshot.